 - Kross is a scripting framework, enabling support for multiple scripting languages.
 A plugin system allows for the support of further languages in the future.

-- KWin is the window manager.
+- KWin is the window manager of KDE.
 This is where window decorations can be changed and themes applied.
-KDE SC 4 extends KWin to provide support for 3D Compositing effects on the desktop.

 - A pager is a small program or panel applet which shows the position of windows on your desktop and usually, if you have several Virtual Desktops, gives an overview over all.

 - See Kicker.
-In KDE SC 4 the name "kicker" is dropped, and the name "panel" is the norm.
+In KDE Plasma the name "kicker" is dropped, and the name "panel" is the norm.
 "Applets"; are largely replaced by Widgets

 - (Pronounced "cute") A framework/toolkit for writing cross-platform applications.
-It is used by many cross-platform applications such as Opera browser, GoogleEarth and Skype.
-Qt is developed by Trolltech, who are now part of the Nokia company.
+It is used by many cross-platform applications such as Krita, GoogleEarth and many others.
 Qt forms the underlying library KDE software is built on.

 - Solid provides a single API for hardware management.
 Hardware is grouped into "domains".
 The initial domains relate to HAL, NetworkManager and the Bluetooth stack.
 Since the backends for Solid are pluggable, Solid helps application developers write less code, and have it platform independent.